haroonwaves/ramifyjs/app/content/docs/guides/persistence.md

 > [!TIP] **Hydration & Errors**: Load data from external storage on app startup to hydrate Ramify
 > DB.
 Always wrap persistence operations in try/catch blocks.
 If an external save fails, remember to
-> handle the stale data in Ramify DB to prevent UI/State inconsistencies.
+> handle the stale data in Ramify JS to prevent UI/State inconsistencies.

 > [!NOTE] **Schema Evolution**: Version your IndexedDB schema and handle migrations appropriately as
 > your document structures change.
 For very large datasets, consider batching bulk operations during